ACADEMIC POLICES AND PROCEDURES

 Probationary Status and VA Benefits

 Students who remain on academic probation for more than two consecutive semesters are eligible for academic suspension or dismissal.
-The Vice President for Academic Services makes decisions regarding academic suspension and dismissal.
+The Chief Academic Officer makes decisions regarding academic suspension and dismissal.
 Students who are academically suspended from the College must follow the readmission procedure for academically suspended students.
 Students who are readmitted after academic suspension may be subject to restrictions or requirements designed to improve opportunities for academic success.
 Students who are academically dismissed are ineligible for readmission.

 Please note that academic suspension and dismissal are not the same as financial aid suspension and termination.
 Questions about ongoing financial aid eligibility must be directed to the Financial Aid Office at 419-755-4899.

-A student suspended for the first time must remain out of school for a minimum of one quarter, including summer.
-(For example, if academic suspension was at the end of fall quarter, the student may not attend winter quarter and may petition for readmission to spring quarter.)
-A student suspended for a second time must remain out of school for one full academic year (four quarters).
+A student suspended for the first time must remain out of school for a minimum of one semester, including summer.
+For example, if academic suspension was at the end of fall semester, the student may not attend spring semester and may petition for readmission to summer semester.
+A student suspended for a second time must remain out of school for one full academic year (three semesters).
 A third occurrence will result in academic dismissal.
 A student who has been academically dismissed will not be readmitted to North Central State College unless there are documented, extenuating circumstances.

 A student petitioning for readmission must submit a Request for Academic Readmission form.
-The form is available online at https://www.ncstatecollege.edu/studentsvcs/dean/Default.htm or can be obtained on campus at the Welcome Desk in Kee Hall or by calling 419-755-4800.
-The petition must be submitted to the office of the Vice President, Learning Support and Retention at least four weeks before the first day of classes for the quarter the student wishes to enter.
+The Student Petition for Readmission form is available online or can be obtained on campus at the Welcome Desk in Kee Hall or by calling 419-755-4761.
+The petition must be submitted to the office of the Chief Academic Officer at least four weeks before the first day of classes for the semester the student wishes to reenter.

-The request will be reviewed by the Director of Retention Services, and by the student’s academic department chairperson or dean.
+The request will be reviewed by the director or an advisor in Student Success and Transition Services, and by the student's academic department dean or assistant dean.
 For undeclared or unassigned students, the second reviewer may also be the faculty advisor.
-If both college reviewers do not agree upon approval of the request for readmission, then the Vice President for Learning will determine final disposition.
+If both college reviewers do not agree upon approval of the request for readmission, then the Chief Academic Officer will determine final disposition.

 The student will be notified of approval or denial of the request.
-Students approved for readmission will be placed on Probation Level 3 and will work with Student Success Center staff to create and implement an academic contract for success.
+Students approved for readmission will be placed on Probation Level 3 and will work with a Success Coach/Advisor to create and implement an academic contract for success.

 North Central State College has a policy for administering and maintaining student education records which is in compliance with the Family Educational Rights and Privacy Act of 1974.
 The general principles of NC State’s policy, subject to some exceptions, are as follows: